Course Title: Set up and configure basic local area network

 Practical exercises: to give you the hands on experience of implementing and troubleshooting networks

-• In general there will be one practical exercise per week
+• In general there will be one or two practical exercise per week

 • You will perform the exercise and write it up in a lab journal